w3f/polkadot-wiki/docs/learn/learn-opengov.md

 it will eventually have to go through a referendum to let all holders, weighted by stake and conviction, make the decision.

-To better understand how the council is formed, please read [this section](#council).

-There are several changes here with OpenGov.
-The way the new governance model reflects its decentralised character is by:

-1. Migrating all responsibilities of Council to token holders via democracy votes
-2. Dissolving the current Council collective
-3. Allowing users to delegate voting power in more ways to community members

-The Council in Gov1 has fulfilled its role as the representative of passive token holders, guardian of the treasury and initiator of legislation, but is often seen as a centralized entity.
-To further decentralize Polkadot and Kusama networks, OpenGov proposes to return the responsibilities of the council back to the community.
+The Council has fulfilled its role as the representative of passive token holders (public), guardian of the treasury and initiator of legislation, but is often seen as a centralized entity.
+To further decentralize {{ pokadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}, OpenGov proposes to return the responsibilities of the council back to the community.

+OpenGov reflects its decentralised character is by:

+- Migrating all responsibilities of Council to token holders via democracy votes
+- Dissolving the current Council collective
+- Allowing users to delegate voting power in more ways to community members

 ## Referenda